grafana/mimir/docs/sources/architecture/components/query-frontend/using-the-query-frontend-with-prometheus.md

 # X-Scope-OrgID header. `anonymous` will be substituted in instead.
 multitenancy_enabled: false

-# We only want to run the query-frontend module.
+# We only want to run the query-frontend component.
 target: query-frontend

 # We don't want the default /api/prom or /prometheus prefixes on endpoints.